JamesHBickerton/DevNotes/Notes/html.md

 <li>'a:active' - this will style the anchor element when you click the hyperlink</li>
 </ul>

+ID selectors are a great way to use as anchor points on a page for links.
+So if you click a button it will go to the section of the page.
+You will just have to use the href # as the #id.

 To style the above in CSS - you can save some time by doing the following (this is usually best practice): For example: